noahehall/nodeproto/README.md

 - baremetal
   - notes
-    - the world runs on linux
-    - I run on linux
+    - the world runs on linux; I run on linux
-    - mac should be compatible but unfortunately you're on your own with baremetal
+    - mac: should be compatible but unfortunately you're on your own
+    - windows: never heard of it

   - ensure haproxy (preferable >= 2.4) is available in your system path
-  - use pnpm to setup your dev env
-    - install pnpm `curl -fsSL https://get.pnpm.io/install.sh | sh -`
-    - install node `pnpm env use --global 16`
+  - todo: link to install script
-    - install pnpm tab-completion `pnpm install-completion`
+  - install pnpm tab-completion `pnpm install-completion` -
-    - source your shell (e.g. bashrc `. ~/.bashrc`)

 - vagrant + virtual box (appropriate for application appliances)
   - ensure vagrant 2.2.18 & virtualbox 6.1 installed + guest additions